Test Match Special: History

 BBC Radio was the first broadcaster to cover every ball of a Test match.
 Live cricket had been broadcast since 1927, but originally it was thought that Test match cricket was too slow for ball-by-ball commentary to work.
 However, Seymour de Lotbiniere, who was responsible for live sports coverage and who went on to become head of outside broadcasts at the BBC, realised that ball-by-ball commentary could make compelling radio.
 In the mid-1930s he got Howard Marshall to begin commentating on cricket, rather than only giving reports.
 From the mid-1930s to the 1950s the amount of ball-by-ball commentary gradually increased, but it was not until TMS was launched in 1957 that every ball was covered for their British audience.

 Robert Hudson was responsible for the launch of TMS, writing to his Outside Broadcasts boss Charles Max-Muller in 1956, proposing broadcasting full ball-by-ball coverage of Tests rather than only covering fixed periods, and suggesting using the BBC Third Programme (later to become BBC Radio 3) frequencies, since at that time the Third Programme only broadcast in the evening.

-TMS became a fixture on Radio 3's medium wave frequencies until Radio 3 lost them in February 1992.
+TMS, and other ball-by-ball cricket coverage, became a fixture on Radio 3's medium wave frequencies until Radio 3 lost them in February 1992.
 The programme moved to Radio 3 FM that summer and the following summer the morning session was broadcast on Radio 5, switching to Radio 3 for the afternoon session.
 The launch of Radio 5 Live in 1994 saw TMS move to Radio 4 long wave (198 kHz LW, plus various localised MW frequencies).
 Coverage on long wave ended at the conclusion of the 2023 season as part of the decision to end Radio 4's long wave opt-outs.

 2002 saw the launch of Radio 5 Sports Extra (then known as BBC Radio Five Live Sports Extra), and Digital radio was seen as the solution for "where to put" TMS, and as a way for cricket fans to avoid broadcasts of the Shipping Forecast, The Daily Service and Yesterday in Parliament which would otherwise interrupt the cricket on long wave.